-His work in the area of environmental learning emphasizes how ecological knowledge emerges from the capacity of a person to build relationships with others.
+His work in the area of environmental policy emphasizes how ecological knowledge and action emerge from the capacity of a person to build relationships with the other.
 Since people’s motivations are never merely utilitarian or affective or deontological, policies cannot be so simplistically designed.
 As an example, cities need to be analyzed not merely in objective terms but as a web of relationships.
-His latest work involves the role of narrative and relationality in moving people to act on climate change.
-Lejano received his doctorate in Environmental Health Science in 1998 from UCLA, and held faculty appointments at MIT, UCI, and HKU before coming to the Steinhardt School at NYU.
+His latest work involves the role of narrative and relationality in moving people to act on (or disregard) change.
+Lejano received his doctorate in Environmental Health Science in 1998 from UCLA, and held faculty appointments at MIT, UCI, and HKU before coming to NYU.
 As a doctoral student, he worked with Lloyd Shapley, recipient of the Nobel Prize in economics.

 - Lejano, R. and S. Nero (2020).
 The Power of Narrative: Climate Skepticism and the Deconstruction of Science, Oxford University Press, Oxford and New York.